lowRISC/opentitan/hw/ip/uart/doc/_index.md

 receiver will then sample every 16 cycles of the 16 x baud clock, the diagram below shows the number of ticks after the centering that each bit is captured.
-Because of the frequency difference between the transmiter and receiver the actual sample point will drift compared to the ideal center of the bit.
+Because of the frequency difference between the transmitter and receiver the actual sample point will drift compared to the ideal center of the bit.
 In order to correctly receive the STOP bit it must be sampled between the "early" and "late" points shown on the diagram, which are half a bit-time or 8 ticks of the 16x baud clock before or after the center.
-If the transmitter is considered "ideal" then the local clock must thus differ by no more than plus or minus 8 ticks in 144 or aproximately +/- 5.5%.
+If the transmitter is considered "ideal" then the local clock must thus differ by no more than plus or minus 8 ticks in 144 or approximately +/- 5.5%.
 If parity is enabled the stop bit will be a bit time later, so this becomes 8/160 or about +/- 5%.